 The level crossing at Mont Albert Road, Mont Albert within the City of Whitehorse will also be removed at the same time.
 The new rail line will be constructed in a trench and a single premium train station combining both the existing Surrey Hills and Mont Albert stations will be built.

 The consolidated station will be located approximately 160 metres east of the existing Surrey Hills station.
-Car parking at Surrey Hills will be maintained and a new space is proposed on VicTrack land interfacing with Union Road.
+Car parking at Surrey Hills will be retained and a new space is also proposed on VicTrack land interfacing with Union Road.
 Given Council does not own this land, we will continue to advocate to the Level Crossing Removal Project (LXRP) for a public space that enhances the environment, neighbourhood character and meets community needs.

 |2 December 2020||

 Victorian Government announces plans to fast track the removal of the Union Road, Surrey Hills and Mont Albert Road, Mont Albert level crossings.